 What’s the requirement for coverage?

-Each state has a minimum amount of coverage that’s required for you to purchase as part of your car insurance.
+Each state has a minimum coverage limits that’s required for you to purchase as part of your car insurance.

 For car insurance in Texas, the minimums are $30,000 per person and $60,000 per accident.
 And Florida doesn’t have any requirements for this particular coverage.
-Drivers don’t need to have it to be legally drive.
+In fact, drivers don’t need to have it to be legally drive.

 How much coverage should I get?